Kim Possible (character): Design, personality and abilities

-Aware of what does and does not work in television animation, Schooley and McCorkle knew that Kim needed to be a appealing character.
-Kim's appearance evolved dramatically over the course of three months.
-The character was originally designed to look like "a pretty standard-looking athletic blonde", which was gradually changed in favor of a more distinctive appearance.
-At one point, Kim's design was based on that of video game character Lara Croft from Tomb Raider.
-However, Disney Channel eventually determined that Lara was "not a very real character".
-Finally, the creators decided to give Kim a more realistic appearance akin to that of a 14-year-old girl as opposed to a bombshell, concluding, "She has a nice, very appealing design, but we just wanted to keep it out of that realm of video game heroine."
-The creators admitted that Kim would have been their "dream girl" in high school, joking, "She would have been way out of our class though."
-Director Chris Baily wanted Kim to be designed with "graphic sensibilities" similar to those of the show's backgrounds, creating a 3D character "whose feet can be planted on the ground and communicate a sense of space."
-For example, when the character is dressed in all-black, Kim was drawn without a white outline so that she virtually disappears when she moves in front of a black background, yet her "simple design" and flesh allows audiences to "fill in where her body is" naturally.
-The show's female characters are the only characters drawn with lips, only the upper of which is visible.
-Describing Kim as "a mostly graphic heroine", Animation: A World History: Volume III: Contemporary Times author Giannalberto Bendazzi agreed that the character's "limited animation" was intentional.
-In the fourth season, the character's signature midriff baring crop top and cargo pants are replaced by a T-shirt and pants because the former outfit was damaged during a fight with Shego.
-Some viewers noted that Kim's face appeared to be "rounder" than it had been drawn in previous seasons.
-Kim was animated by Rough Draft Korea.

-The creators wanted to make Kim as believable as possible.
-Schooley's and McCorkle's own daughters inspired them to conceive Kim as a "character with dimension ... that girls could watch and appreciate."
-McCorkle was quick in deciding very early on that Kim does not belong to a spy organization, nor does she possess any superpowers.
-Although admitting that the character's accomplishments are generally "implausible," Schooley and McCorkle wanted Kim to remain relatable to young viewers, and avoided making her "impervious" like superheroes by giving her "real problems and teen issues."
-McCorkle described Kim as "incredibly competent in the action world but challenged in the real world by all the things we all have trouble with", including embarrassment, school work and family.
-Schooley explained that "What makes Kim effective in the action world is gymnastics, cheerleading, physical activity, something that any kid, any girl, in the world could do."
-Additionally, the character is skilled in 17 different types of kung fu.
-At one point an indestructible supersuit complete with special abilities was created for Kim, but the outfit was ultimately abandoned to avoid contradicting with the character's "she can do anything" motto.
-Elaborating on her role in the pilot, Schooley believes that "Kim's mix of tenacity, intelligence and heart makes for a very strong female role model for kids," however, "Sure she can save the world, but that doesn't help her a bit when she comes face-to-face with her latest school crush."
-Furthermore, the writers envisioned the character having her own website and hand-held communicator – named the "Kimmunicator" after the character – with video chat, both of which were considered revolutionary back in 2000, a time when few young people owned cellphones.
-Kim's use of advanced technology represents her ability to "effortlessly hop around the world and get back in time for dinner.
-Which is pretty unrealistic, but it's what kids can do on the internet now.
-They can talk to somebody anywhere".
+Schooley and McCorkle understood the importance of designing an appealing animated character for television.
+Kim's appearance evolved drastically over the course of three months.
+The character originally resembled "a pretty standard-looking athletic blonde", which was gradually changed to a more distinctive design.
+At one point, Kim's appearance was inspired by Lara Croft from the Tomb Raider video games, but Disney Channel felt Lara was "not a very real character".
+Early versions of the character were based on Schooley and McCorkle's assistant, resulting in an older, more worldly appearance.
+Wanting the show's characters to look their age, the creators adopted a more realistic design akin to that of a 14 year-old girl to avoid the aesthetic of bombshells and video game heroines.
+Schooley said the character's personality only emerged once she was redesigned to look younger.
+The creators admitted that Kim would have been their "dream girl" in high school, albeit "way out of our class".
+Director Chris Baily wanted Kim to have "graphic sensibilities" similar to the show's backgrounds, creating a three-dimensional character "whose feet can be planted on the ground and communicate a sense of space".
+For example, Kim was drawn without a white outline when dressed in black so she virtually disappears in front of black backgrounds, yet her "simple design" and flesh allows audiences to "fill in where her body is" automatically.
+Describing Kim as "a mostly graphic heroine", animation historian Giannalberto Bendazzi agreed that the character's "limited animation" was intentional.
+In the fourth season, the character's signature crop top and cargo pants are replaced by a T-shirt and pants because the former outfit was damaged during a fight with Shego, and some viewers noticed that Kim's face appears to be drawn "rounder" than in previous seasons.Schooley's and McCorkle's daughters inspired them to conceive Kim as a "character with dimension ... that girls could watch and appreciate".
+McCorkle decided from early development that Kim does not work for a spy organization or possess superpowers, insisting that her accomplishments be relatable despite their implausibility.
+They avoided making her "impervious" like superheroes by giving her "real problems and teen issues".
+McCorkle described Kim as "incredibly competent in the action world but challenged in the real world by all the things we all have trouble with", including embarrassment, school work, and family.
+Schooley explained that Kim's success is rooted in gymnastics, cheerleading, and physical activity, "something that any kid, any girl, in the world could do".
+Elaborating on her role in the pilot, Schooley believes "Kim's mix of tenacity, intelligence and heart makes for a very strong female role model for kids ... but that doesn't help her a bit when she comes face-to-face with her latest school crush".
+At one point during the series, Kim acquires an indestructible supersuit with its own special abilities, but the outfit was written out to avoid undermine the character's "she can do anything" motto.
+Furthermore, the writers envisioned the character having her own website and hand-held communicator – named the "Kimmunicator" after the character – with video chat, both of which were considered revolutionary back in 2000 when few young people owned cellphones.
+Kim's use of advanced technology mirrored the internet becoming more common in children's lives, allowing them to "talk to somebody anywhere".